Evolve Stage 2: Can Turtle Rock's Second Attempt Succeed?

 As some of you may know, Turtle Rocks' FPS hunting style game Evolve went free to play a week ago on the PC.
 This wasn't a surprise to many, following a disastrous DLC campaign which left a bad taste in many people's mouths -- especially those users who shelled out out over £100 throughout the life of the game for elements many felt should have been free or included in the base game.

 The devs of the game summed this up best by describing it as a "DLC shit show."
 The player base shrank severely over the first year, with players dropping off rather quickly -- even soon after the game was released.
-Following the announcement of this shift towards free to play however, the count of Steam users has exploded -- leveling out at 51,126 players last Saturday according to this article.
+Following the announcement of this shift towards free to play however, the count of Steam users has exploded -- leveling out at 51,126 players last Saturday.

 Hunters become the Hunted

 There are 4 classes (or hunters as they're known) to choose from in Evolve, and numerous characters within each class -- each with different weapons, play styles and aspects about them.
 You have the Assault, Trapper, Medic, and Support classes.